maheshsabnis/MyTrainingApp/readme.md

 					- OnActionExecuted
 				- Global
 					- OnActionExecuted
+		- Action Filter for enhancing Custion Exception Management in ASP.NET Core MVC Apps
+			- IExceptionFIlter intreface
+				- OnException() Method
+					- Accepts 'ExceptionContext' object as parameter
+						- USed for Handing Exception
+						- Defining the Result as a resonse when the Exception occures
+						- Exception object to Read/log exception
 		- Implement Action Filters if you want to handle logic only limited for MVC / API COntroller request execution
 		- To apply Action FIlter at global level use